LadiesOfCodeGroupSessions/ts-shopping-cart-lib/README.md

 http://codekata.com/kata/kata09-back-to-the-checkout/

 Testing Scenario
-- Add an item to an existing cart
+- Figure out how to reset state on server correctly

 To run the tests:
 ```